yuekaizhang/dynamo/docs/architecture/kv_cache_routing.md

 The KV-aware routing arguments:

 - `--kv-overlap-score-weight`: Sets the amount of weighting on overlaps with prefix caches, which directly contributes to the prefill cost.
 A large weight is expected to yield a better TTFT (at the expense of worse ITL).
 When set to 0, prefix caches are not considered at all (falling back to pure load balancing behavior on the active blocks).
+Defaults to 1.

 - `--router-temperature`: Sets the temperature when randomly selecting workers to route to via softmax sampling on the router cost logits.
-Setting it to 0 recovers the deterministic behavior where the min logit is picked.
+Setting it to 0 (default) recovers the deterministic behavior where the min logit is picked.

-- `--use-kv-events`: Sets whether to listen to KV events for maintaining the global view of cached blocks.
-If true, then we use the `KvIndexer` to listen to the block creation and deletion events.
+- `--use-kv-events`/`--no-kv-events`: Sets whether to listen to KV events for maintaining the global view of cached blocks.
+If true (default), then we use the `KvIndexer` to listen to the block creation and deletion events.
 If false, `ApproxKvIndexer`, which assumes the kv cache of historical prompts exists for fixed time durations (hard-coded to 120s), is used to predict the kv cache hit ratio in each engine.
 Set false if your backend engine does not emit KV events.

+- `--router-replica-sync`: Enables state synchronization between multiple router replicas via NATS.
+Disabled by default, and can be enabled by passing the flag in.
+When enabled, router replicas share their view of KV cache distribution and active sequences, allowing all routers to make optimal routing decisions even when requests are distributed across multiple router instances.
+This improves fault tolerance and routing accuracy in multi-router deployments.

 ## Architecture